 Facebook is the world’s 3rd most visited website with over 2.41 billion monthly active users.
 This makes it an amazing place to advertise your products, which is why 92% of social marketers use Facebook for advertising.
 Due to its traffic and active users, Facebook is a powerful tool that can help target very precise demographics that fit brands perfectly.
 Its lookalike audiences are also a great way to find new customers that fit the same profile!

 So Facebook ads are a fantastic way to connect with your fans, retarget site visitors, reach potential customers, and increase your sales.
-In this article, we’ll teach you how to create an ad account on Facebook, as well as create your Facebook Pixel.
+In this article, we’ll teach you how to create an ad account on Facebook.

 How To Create An Ad Account On Facebook